atlassian/jasmine-http-server-spy/README.md

     this.httpSpy.server.start(8082, done);
     // you can pass jasmine 'done' function as a callback, or use returned promise
     // this.httpSpy.server.start(8082).then(done, done.fail);
-  });
+    // you can also specify the hostname to start the server on:
+    // this.httpSpy.server.start(8082, '127.0.0.1').then(done, done.fail);
+    // this is useful if you need to test multiple servers listening on the same port });

   afterAll(function(done) {